hybridgroup/cylon-pebble/docs/events.md

 Sent when the device has been started and is ready to use.

+## start_driver

+Starts the driver.

 ## button

-Sent when a pebble button is pressed.
+When a pebble button is pushed.

+## accel

+Receives x,y,z values from pebble accelerometer.